Practical Rx Training - London 6-7 October 2015 Book now!

 ToDictionary and ToLookup

-// Creates a dictionary from an observable sequence according to a specified key selector
+// Creates a dictionary from an observable sequence according to a specified

 public static IObservable<IDictionary<TKey, TElement>> ToDictionary<TSource, TKey, TElement>(